sethbonnie/case-expression/README.md

 # CaseExpression
-`case-expression` is a control-construct similar to Haskell's `case` expression.
-It takes 2 arguments, a pattern to match on and an associative array of pattern-block pairs.
+A `case-expression` is a control-construct similar to Haskell's `case` expression.
+It takes 2 arguments, an expression used to match against patterns and an associative array of pattern-block pairs.
+Once a pattern matches, the block following that pattern is evaluated and it's return value is returned as the result of the case.
+If a value is given as the block, then it is returned as the result of the case expression.

 ## Install
     $ npm install case-expression